—— Vivian’s bio

 I am a person of integrity; it is essential for me to offer psychological services of a high standard.
 I stand firmly behind everything I and my partners offer.

 I’m deeply aware of our limited time in this world, that today is all we have… so let’s make it count.
 This awareness has helped me to feel more at peace with the past, to cope with any insecurities regarding the future and to be more able to enjoy the “now”.
+The time is NOW.
+You can change your life NOW.
+You can make your days truly count!

 I navigate my life and my work with love, kindness and respect.